bigdata5911/doc-retrieval-agent/README.md

 This app is an offline AI chatbot that answers queries from:

-- A folder of 5 .txt FAQ documents
+- A folder of 5 .txt FAQ documents (for FAQ search)
-- A .csv file of monthly sales (columns: Date, Product, Sales)
+- A .csv file of monthly sales (columns: Date, Product, Sales; for sales analytics)

 ## Features

-- LangChain agent with Supervisor for tool routing
+- LangChain agent with Supervisor for tool routing (FAQ and sales)
-- FAQ search and sales data Q&A
+- FAQ search using OpenAI embeddings and vector search
+- Sales data Q&A using SQL over a SQLite database (automatically loaded from CSV)
 - FastAPI backend with streaming responses (SSE)
-- Uses OpenAI API for LLM (set your OPENAI_API_KEY)
+- Uses OpenAI API for both LLM and embeddings (set your OPENAI_API_KEY)
+- All test files are in the `test/` directory

 ## Setup